 With its ultimate laid-back vibe, it has been called the next Chiang Mai and has been labeled by many as the most charming city in Southeast Asia.
 Its visual charm stemming from the mix of traditional Lao wooden houses and French-influenced boutique hotels and architecture.

-Whether you’re a backpacker on the SE Asia loop or a romantic couple looking for the ultimate zen getaway, there’s more than enough to keep you busy and entertained.
+Whether you’re a backpacker on the SE Asia loop, a solo female traveler, or a romantic couple looking for the ultimate zen getaway, there’s more than enough to keep you busy and entertained.
 With gorgeous waterfalls, cooking classes, hiking, caves, museums, and 33 gilded wats, there’s a little something for everyone.

 Table of Contents (skip directly to the info you're looking for)

 - 1 How to get to Luang Prabang

 - 3 Sim Cards in Laos

 - 7 Things to do in Luang Prabang